SuhasPalani/CS525-ADO/assign1_storage_manager/group_11_copy/README.md

 *********************************

 Function Name: writeBlock()
-Author: Rashmi Venkatesh Topannavar
+Author: Suhas Palani
-Description: This function will write the data into the specified page number of the file, Parameters:  pageNum, SM_FileHandle *fHandle, SM_PageHandle mrPg
+Description: This function will enter the data into the file on the designated page.
+Parameters:  pageNum, SM_FileHandle *fHandle, SM_PageHandle memPage

 Function Name: writeCurrentBlock()
 Author: Rashmi Venkatesh Topannavar
-Description: This function will write the data into the current block which the file handle is accessing, Parameters : SM_FileHandle *fHandle, SM_PageHandle mrPg
+Description: This function will write the data into the current block which the file handle is accessing, Parameters : SM_FileHandle *fHandle, SM_PageHandle memPage

 Function Name: appendEmptyBlock()
 Author: Ramyashree Raghunandan
 Description: This function will append an empty page to the file, Parameters used are SM_FileHandle *fHandle

 Function Name: ensureCapacity()
-Author: Arpitha Hebri Ravi Vokuda
+Author: Suhas Palani
-Description: This function make sure that the number of pages required, are available in the file.
+Description: This function verifies that the file contains the necessary number of pages.
 Parameters used are SM_FileHandle *fHandle and number of Pages

 *********************************
     OTHER FUNCTIONS: